TML-4PM/euc-calculator/README.md

   Generates a detailed PDF quote (including customer info, product details, prices, and logos) and sends all emails to **troy.latter@unisys.com**.
 - **Calendar Integration:**
   Proposes a scheduling time for installation.
+- **Videocon Feature:**
+  A new “Videocon” button opens a video conference window for instant meetings.

 ## Setup